cztomczak/cefcapi/README.md

 counting, how to initialize CEF structures with callbacks to implement CEF handlers like cef_app_t and cef_client_t.

-There is only available example for Linux as of now.
+Examples available for both Linux and Windows.

 Tested and works fine with CEF 3 branch 1750 revision 1604.